khulnasoft-lab/design.khulnasoft.com/pages/components/template.md

 <!--
   DESIGN SPECIFICATIONS, add a link here to the component in the Pajamas UI Kit.
-  *** Follow the Figma component issue template in Pajamas to create the figma component.
+  *** Follow the “Figma component” issue template in Pajamas to create the component.
 -->

 Color, spacing, dimension, and layout specific information pertaining to this component can be viewed using the following link: